atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 wretched as the life of a prostitute. f
-She answered— — may fancy fo; but if there was not something“ “agreeablcp in it, fo many' wo“ “and some of them in very high “life, would not fo eagerly. prefer it —
+She answered— — may fancy fo; but if there was not something agreeablcp in it, fo many' wo and some of them in very high life, would not fo eagerly. prefer it —
-“And this 1 am Sure of, it is impofii “ble for me to live like a woman of “fashion at home; and as I like no other style of life, I vv'ill rather “enjoy that, tho’ for ever fo short a time, than mope away years of me“
+And this 1 am Sure of, it is impofii ble for me to live like a woman of fashion at home; and as I like no other style of life, I vv'ill rather enjoy that, tho’ for ever fo short a time, than mope away years of me
-“: and if I am carried down
+: and if I am carried down
 ft
-c to — — shire, I will certainly leave
-“the. place as soon as I can, and
+c to — — shire, I will certainly leave the. place as soon as I can, and
 \
 come to London."
 -- 4.